goauthentik/authentik/website/blog/2023-11-30-automated-security-versus-the-security-mindset/item.md

 -   On the one hand, there is a growing number of security incidents, instigated by systematic threat actors who may use the exact same auto security testing tools to find and target weaknesses
 -   On the other, there is a shortage of trained cybersecurity professionals with adequate time resources to deal with those threats

-Meanwhile, companies concerned about the security of their networks are facing the demands of savvy insurers keen to reduce their risks in turn, while CISOs are coming under increasing personal pressure, considering some have faced new warnings of personal liabilities (including jail time, as we wrote about in a [recent blog](https://goauthentik.io/blog/2023-11-22-how-we-saved-over-100k#repercussions)) from government legislators.
+Meanwhile, companies concerned about the security of their networks are facing the demands of savvy insurers keen to reduce their risks, while CISOs are coming under increasing personal pressure, considering some have faced new warnings of personal liabilities (including jail time, as we wrote about in a [recent blog](https://goauthentik.io/blog/2023-11-22-how-we-saved-over-100k#repercussions)) from government legislators.

 But it's not just a personnel problem.
 The nature of some cybersecurity approaches, such as penetration testing, also plays a part.
 Many of a security engineer’s tasks are repetitive and prolonged.
 Automated security testing means time can be freed up to make the best use of an internal security engineer or external pentester's resources.